 Festuca glauca 'Elijah Blue'Item #3667 USDA Hardiness Zone: 4 - 11

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs occasional watering - more in extreme heat.Average Landscape Size:Fast growing, dense mounds reach 8 to 12 in. tall and wide.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Fast growing, dense mounds reach 8 to 12 in. tall and wide.

-- CareCare InformationThrives in average to very lean, well-drained soils.
-Water regularly during the first growing season to establish an extensive root system; reduce frequency once established.
-For a neat appearance, remove old foliage before new leaves emerge.
-Divide clumps every 2 to 3 years in early spring.Light Needs:Full sunWatering Needs:Once established, needs occasional watering - more in extreme heat.
+- CareCare InformationThrives in average to very lean, loose, well-drained soils; does not tolerate soggy, poorly-drained soil.
+Water regularly during first growing season to establish root system.
+Once established, reduce frequency; tolerates moderate drought.
+Remove old, faded foliage before new leaves emerge.
+Divide clumps every 2 to 3 years in early spring.Light Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.